 Photo: Copyright © Stuben am Arlberg Tourismusbüro | Alex Kaiser

 Stuben’s own area is the Albona.
 It's reached by taking the Albona I lift from the village and skiing down a blue or red run to Alpe Rauz.
-This is the gateway to the whole of the Arlberg with lifts heading off in all directions, but if you want to explore Stuben's own area first, select the Albona II lift which takes you to the ridge line at the top of the Albona, although it's not quite the highest point.
-You can ski on both the North and South faces of the Albona.
-The North face has a couple of long red runs (105 and 106) that join up half way down, near the Mittestation restaurant.
-If you don't stop and carry on all the way into the village, the total vertical is about 1000m - a real test of stamina.
-At the Mittelstation you can also switch over to a blue run for an easier descent into Stuben (103).
+This is the gateway to the whole of the Arlberg with lifts heading off in all directions, but if you want to explore Stuben's own area first, select the Albona II lift which takes you to the ridge line near the top of the Albona.
+From here you can ski on both the north and south faces of the Albona on excellent red runs.
+The north face (pistes 105 and 106) tend to have better snow and the runs are longer.
+If you ski all the way to down to the village the total vertical is about 1000m - a real test of stamina.
+Half way down, near the Mittelstation restaurant, you can switch over to a blue run for an easier descent into Stuben (103).
 This also gives you the option of peeling off towards Alpe Rauz.

-The South-face is much the same - a couple of red runs (both numbered as 107), serviced by the Albonagrat chair which goes all the way to the Albona summit.
-The South-facing pistes are not as long as the North-facing ones, but they tend to be sunnier, and that can be a welcome change on what is otherwise a rather austere mountain.
-Generally, the North-facing pistes have the better snow, though.
-In fact their, height, orientation and lack of crowds, plus Stuben's famously cold and snowy micro-climate, means that they often have the best snow in the whole of the Arlberg.
+The south-face is much the same - a couple of red runs (both numbered as 107), serviced by the Albonagrat chair which goes all the way to the Albona summit.
+The south-facing pistes are not as long as the north-facing ones, but they tend to be sunnier, and that can be a welcome on an otherwise austere mountain.

 Quick access to the rest of the Arlberg